xLeachimx/masteroids/design/gameplay.md

 ### Pending:

-- The Game will start at a main menu screen
 - The Main Menu will contain the following options:
-  - Start, which starts a run
-  - Instructions which details how to play
   - Leaderboard which displays the leaderboard
-  - Quit which stops the game running
 - When a pellet collides with an asteroid that asteroid will split such that:
   - A large asteroid becomes 4 medium asteroids
   - A medium asteroid becomes 2 small asteroids